Heftygolfish31/Heftygolfish31/README.md

 - 👋 Hi, I’m @Heftygolfish31
-- 👀 I’m interested in... coding.
-Duh.
+- 👀 I’m interested in... coding, I guess <3
-- 🌱 I’m currently learning HTML, Python and some C#.
-Hoping to learn some JavaScript soon XD
+- 🌱 I’m currently learning Java and C++ but I am quite confident in Python, HTML, CSS and the odd bit of JS and Shell Scripting.
-- 💞️ I’m looking to collaborate on nothing at the moment.
-Open to suggestions though.
+- 💞️ Let me know if your intrested in working on something.
+I may have a few things up my sleve.
+You never know!
-- 📫 If you want to chat, come and contact me using Free The Lizards#1145 on Discord
+- 📫 If you want to chat, come and contact me using:- Free The Lizards#1145 on Discord
+            --or--
-            @heftygoldfish on Insta
+            @heftygoldfish on Instagram

 <!---
 Heftygolfish31/Heftygolfish31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.